 Another illumination in the same manuscript depicts Susanna bathing while being accosted by the elders (Dan.
 13:42–46; fig. 2).
 Her apocryphal story is well known, and only the salient details will be recapitulated here.
 The young and beautiful woman, wife of Joachim the judge, is desired by two old men, also judges.
 They seize the moment she is bathing alone in her garden, approach her, and threaten to accuse her of adultery if she does not succumb to their advances.
 Susanna refuses, preferring to die rather than commit a sin against God.
 Consequently, the elders appear before her husband, children, and relatives to carry out their threat.
 Susanna is brought before a tribunal that believes the false allegations and sentences her to death.
 In her distress, Susanna turns to God and prays for divine help; the intervention of the prophet Daniel proves the woman’s innocence.
 The elders are put to death and Susanna is acquitted (Dan.
 13:11–63).

-Unlike Bathsheba’s unprecedented iconography, Susanna appears regularly in nearly all media from early Christianity: sarcophagi,20 murals,21 small objects such as ivories22 and gold glass.23 The artistic formula—where the main iconographic features are her accusation by the elders or her representation as an orant standing between two elders or two trees—conveys primarily the idea of salvation, which is consistent with contemporary funerary art or with female chastity within marital boundaries, as Kathryn Smith has eloquently demonstrated.24 They also advance the idea of Susanna as a prefiguration of Christ,25 as depicted in an early fifth-century fresco rendered in a late antique style from a tomb in Thessaloniki.
-Impassioned by her beauty, the elders—shown as the young, lustful men portrayed in the apocryphal text—gaze intently on the fully clothed young woman (fig. 3).26 Yet none of these early extant works shows her bathing—not even the Carolingian Lothair Crystal depicting Susanna in the garden, where she is fully clothed when accosted by the elders (fig. 4).27At this stage, one can only surmise that the Sacra Parallela’s artist, illustrating in both cases the theme of physical temptation and the role of men as the agents of misdeeds, chose to objectify in his depictions the naked female body.
+Unlike Bathsheba’s unprecedented iconography, Susanna appears regularly in nearly all media from early Christianity: sarcophagi, murals, small objects such as ivories and gold glass.
+The artistic formula—where the main iconographic features are her accusation by the elders or her representation as an orant standing between two elders or two trees—conveys primarily the idea of salvation, which is consistent with contemporary funerary art or with female chastity within marital boundaries, as Kathryn Smith has eloquently demonstrated.
+They also advance the idea of Susanna as a prefiguration of Christ, as depicted in an early fifth-century fresco rendered in a late antique style from a tomb in Thessaloniki.
+Impassioned by her beauty, the elders—shown as the young, lustful men portrayed in the apocryphal text—gaze intently on the fully clothed young woman (fig. 3).
+Yet none of these early extant works shows her bathing—not even the Carolingian Lothair Crystal depicting Susanna in the garden, where she is fully clothed when accosted by the elders (fig. 4).At this stage, one can only surmise that the Sacra Parallela’s artist, illustrating in both cases the theme of physical temptation and the role of men as the agents of misdeeds, chose to objectify in his depictions the naked female body.